by Jan Hogendoorn and Derek Redmond

 Photo courtesy of Haven van Scheveningen.

-The Jeep with license plate RF-50-89 is an imported Willys-Overland CJ-3A, and NJ-59-90 is a Willys CJ-3B assembled at the Dutch Kaiser-Frazer Factories (NEKAF) in Rotterdam.
+The Jeep with license plate RF-50-89 is an imported Willys-Overland CJ-3A, and NJ-59-90 is a Willys CJ-3B assembled at the Netherlands Kaiser-Frazer factory (NEKAF) in Rotterdam.
 The Jeeps had an addition on the front bumper with a pin-and-eye coupling intended to move trailers more accurately.
 The Jeeps were painted in the same colors as the company's trucks; this black & white photo (100K JPEG) was colorized for CJ3B.info.

 In retrospect, the decade of the fifties was a special time, when wagons pulled by horses were gradually disappearing from the street scene, and motor vehicles played an increasingly important role.